muskan076/Whatsapp-Data-Analyser/README.md

 * There, we can find the Export chat option; we should click that.
 *  Now it will ask whether you want to export the chat with or without media; select the option **without media** Avoid including media files when exporting data, as if the number of media files exceeds a certain threshold, only a subset of the media files will be exported.

+Keep in mind that only a .txt file can be read by our web app, so only export a .txt file from WhatsApp.
 Our WhatsApp chat analyzer is compatible with both 24-hour and 12-hour time formats.
 Additionally, it supports both individual and group chat.

 ## Libraries used in the project